shravankumar147/Gogul09.github.io/_posts/physical_design/power/2018-10-26-low-power-vlsi-design-1.md

   </ul>
 </div>

-Power has become a very important factor be to considered as technology node shrinks.
+Power & Battery life have become very important factors be to considered during chip design as technology node shrinks.
 For a VLSI Design Engineer, knowledge on power consumption in a CMOS design is crucial as it has become a very big challenge in latest technology nodes.

 Almost any electronic device that you hold in your hand (smartphone, tablet, notebook, laptop etc.,) consume power from a limited power supply (battery).
 Thus, making the chip consume less power is a mandatory problem to be solved.